 For example, if a file has been created to a device and synced to the remote file storage then that file should not be lost this does not imply that another operation, later on, will not modify or delete the file it just means that the changes are available to the next operation to work with as necessary.
 It also implies that any lights that happen to a Dropbox/GDrive service should be replicated to multiple data centers even across continents to make sure that any large-scale disaster.
 For example, an earthquake or flooding, or fire that can wipe out the entire data center does not cause data loss here.

 Let’s discuss some APIs that our service will expose so the very first API is the upload file.

 It takes user API token, file metadata, and file content.
 The file content could be a stream of different chunks for the file.

 The upload file will return a file id.
-It will take our token as input file id and then file metadata and what could be the file metadata is like file creation time, update time or file size, etc.
+It will take our token as input file id and then file metadata.
+And what could be the file metadata is like file creation time, update time or file size, etc.

-It will take user API token as input, then file id, metadata changes, and modified segments.
+It will take the user API token as input, then file id, metadata changes, and modified segments.
 Modified segments are just changing the input stream for all the different chunks or segments of the file that are changed.